Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Related Work

-The combination of the two aspects mentioned above produces many subcategories.
-In this paper, we focus on exploring the minimal solvers for multi-camera systems using PCs.
-A minimal solver was first proposed to solve the relative pose of multi-camera systems using $6$ PCs~\cite{stewenius2005solutions}.
+The integration of these two aspects yields numerous subcategories.
+This paper specifically investigates minimal solvers for multi-camera systems using PCs.
+A minimal solver with $64$ solutions was first proposed to address the relative pose of multi-camera systems using $6$ PCs~\cite{stewenius2005solutions}.
+They also propose a special case with $56$ solutions when the extrinsic parameters satisfy a certain condition~\cite{stewenius2005solutions}.
 Then, a linear solver taking $17$ PCs was introduced in~\cite{li2008linear,kim2009motion}.
-Several solvers were developed for applying to structure-from-motion with special configurations~\cite{zheng2015structure,kasten2019resultant}.
+Several solvers were proposed for applying to structure-from-motion with special configurations~\cite{zheng2015structure,kasten2019resultant}.
+Moreover, a few cases for semi-generalized cameras were proposed in~\cite{zheng2015structure}, which is a rather small subset of our enumerated cases.
 Several non-minimal solvers were proposed which leverage either local optimization~\cite{kneip2014efficient} or global optimization~\cite{zhao2020certifiably} to determine optimal relative poses.
 Some solvers required the motion priors of multi-camera systems, including known rotation axis~\cite{lee2014relative,sweeney2014solving,liu2017robust} and Ackermann motion~\cite{lee2013motion}.
-Moreover, an efficient solver was achieved by implementing a first-order approximation of relative pose ~\cite{ventura2015efficient}.
+Moreover, an efficient solver was achieved by implementing a first-order approximation of relative rotation~\cite{ventura2015efficient}.
+By exploiting the additional affine parameters besides PCs, a minimal solver with two affine correspondences was proposed in~\cite{guanECCV2022}.
+Three significant differences between~\cite{guanECCV2022} and our method are clarified in the supplementary material.